EAS-E/EAS-E/README.md

 ( ACM Transactions on Database Systems, Vol. 8, No. 4, Dec.
 1983, pp 515-542 ).

 It also offers an opportunity to explore the concepts of Level 7 - a Language-Writing-Language - by exposing both rule-based syntax definition and 'scripting' of complex language constructs into less complex realizations.
-( Markowitz, 1979: SIMSCRIPT, In Encylopedia of Computer Science and Technology, Vol. 13, Belzer, Holzman, Kent (eds.)
+( Markowitz, 1979: SIMSCRIPT, In Encyclopedia of Computer Science and Technology, Vol. 13, Belzer, Holzman, Kent (eds.)
 Marcel Dekker, Inc. )

 The website EAS-E.org offers some discussion of concepts and sample C++ implementation code.